Licence Checker England

 How much does a property licence cost in London Borough of Newham?

 Based on our current data, licence fees in London Borough of Newham are approximately: Newham Additional HMO Licensing Scheme: £1,250; Mandatory HMO Licensing: £1,400 to £6,350+ Fees scale by number of lettings in the HMO.
 Paper application incurs additional £100.
 Accredited landlord association member: £50 reduction.
-Accredited member with EPC C or better: additional £50 reduction.; Newham Selective Licensing Scheme (Third Designation): £750.
+Accredited member with EPC C or better: additional £50 reduction; Newham Selective Licensing Scheme (Third Designation): £750.
 Fees can vary and may include discounts for early applications.
 Always check the latest fees on the council website before applying.

 Does mandatory HMO licensing apply in London Borough of Newham?

 Yes.
 Mandatory HMO licensing applies across all of England, including London Borough of Newham.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to London Borough of Newham council for a mandatory HMO licence if your property meets these criteria.
+You must apply to London Borough of Newham for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in London Borough of Newham?